Hagerman Lake (Michigan)

 Hagerman Lake is a 584 acre lake in Iron County, Michigan.
 The lake is largely developed with houses surrounded by dense forest.
 The bottom is mainly organic, and it has a maximum depth of 55 ft.
 The Hagerman Lake Recreation Area lies on the southern point of the lake.
 It has public access and a boat launch.
+On the lake is mainly homes as well as a Bible camp affiliated with the Evangelical Covenant Church.
 Hagerman Lake falls within the Ottawa National Forest.
+On the north end sits an 8-acre island owned by the Bible camp.